 The desire to change one's anatomic sexual characteristics to conform physically with one's perception of self as a member of the opposite sex.

 A person who strongly identifies with the opposite gender and who chooses to live as a member of the opposite gender or to become one by surgery.

 Of or relating to such a person.

-Relating to medical and surgical procedures designed to alter a person's external sexual characteristics so they resemble those of the opposite sex.
+Relating to medical and surgical procedures designed to alter a person's external sexual characteristics so they resemble those of the opposite gender.